ProjectPythia/pythia-foundations/foundations/github/github-workflows.md

 web browser.
 After
 navigating to your repo do the following:

-1. Click on “Pull requests” in the top navigation bar
+1. Click on “Pull Requests” in the top navigation bar
-1. Click on “New pull request”
+1. Click on “New Pull Request”
 1. Under “Compare changes”, make sure that `base` is set to `main`, and `compare` is set to the name of your feature branch, `my-new-feature`
-1. Click on “Create pull request”
+1. Click on “Create Pull Request”
 1. A PR window should open up.
 Provide a descriptive title, and any helpful comments that you want to communicate with the reviewers
-1. Click on “Create pull request” in the PR window.
+1. Click on “Create Pull Request” in the PR window.

 That’s it!
 You’re done!
 Sit back and wait for comments from reviewers.
 If changes are requested, simply repeat the steps above.
 Once your